11011110/blog/about.md

 permalink: /about/
 ---
 <div class="home">
-    <p>This journal was formerly located at 11011110.livejournal.com and
-    moved to its current location in April 2017.
-The name comes from interpreting my initials as the hexadecimal number 0xDE (decimal
+    <p>This journal's name comes from interpreting my initials as the
-    222) and then converting the result to binary.</p>
+    hexadecimal number 0xDE (decimal 222) and then converting the result to binary.
+It was formerly located at 11011110.livejournal.com and moved to its current location (with some minor reformatting of old posts) in April 2017.</p>

     <p>For comments on recent posts, see the linked entries on <a
     href="https://plus.google.com/100003628603413742554">my Google+
     account</a>.
 I also post links to other web pages there, with roundups of those links approximately twice monthly here.</p>

-    <p>I am a Chancellor's Professor of Computer Science at the University
+    <p>I am a Chancellor's Professor of Computer Science at the
-    of California, Irvine, and an administrator on the English-language Wikipedia.
-See <a href="http://www.ics.uci.edu/~eppstein/">my home
+    University of California, Irvine, and an administrator on the English-language Wikipedia.
+See <a
-    page at UC Irvine</a> or <a
+    href="http://www.ics.uci.edu/~eppstein/">my home page at UC
+    Irvine</a> or <a
     href="https://en.wikipedia.org/wiki/User:David_Eppstein">my
     Wikipedia user page</a> for more.
 This is my personal blog, and although it may contain material related to my UCI teaching and